SantoriniDave.com

 London: The Easiest Big-City Gateway to the Islands

-London is often the most practical pairing for travelers who want to combine a major city with a nonstop flight to a Greek island.
-That is the real advantage here.
-Instead of automatically routing through Athens at the start of the trip, you may be able to spend a few nights in London and then fly directly to Crete, Rhodes, Corfu, Santorini, Mykonos, or another island.
+London is the most practical pairing for travelers who want to combine a major city with a nonstop flight to a Greek island.
+That is the real advantage with London.
+Instead of automatically routing through Athens at the start of the trip, you may be able to spend a few nights in London and then fly directly to Crete, Rhodes, Corfu, Santorini, or Mykonos.

 This can work especially well for travelers from the U.S. and Canada who want an English-speaking stopover, straightforward transit, and a familiar city to recover from jet lag before heading to Greece.